Saint Anselm College Emergency Medical Services

 Saint Anselm College EMS (SACEMS), founded in 1991, is a group of volunteer students, all of whom are Nationally Registered Emergency Medical Technicians (NREMTs).
 SACEMS members are also licensed through the state of New Hampshire.

-SACEMS provides first-response emergency medical care to students, faculty, staff, and visitors while they are on campus.
+SACEMS provides first-response emergency medical care from 6pm to 6am, seven (7) days per week to students, faculty, staff, and visitors when they are on campus.
 The team works closely with College Health Services and the Office of Safety and Security, assisting these departments in any way possible.

 SACEMS is a New Hampshire licensed non-transport EMS unit.
 Their quick response, (between 1-4 minutes), allows for team members to offer immediate on-call pre-hospital care to the campus community prior to transport by the Goffstown Fire Department.

-The team averages approximately 90 calls per academic year.
-SACEMS also covers majors events on campus such as the CNN debates, the Facebook/ABC debates, Family and Alumni Weekends, events by major politicians, and other major events.
+The team averages approximately 45 calls per academic year.
+SACEMS also covers standby events on campus such as the CNN and ABC political debates and town halls in addition to club sports, Family and Alumni weekends, Relay for Life and other major functions.

-Membership on the Saint Anselm College EMS is open to all students who hold a NREMT-Basic level of certification.
-Generally, students must reside on-campus (unless special arrangements are made) and maintain their certification through the state of New Hampshire.
+Application for SACEMS membership is open to St. Anselm students who hold a NREMT-Basic level of EMT certification.
+EMTS must reside on campus (unless special arrangements have been made) and maintain their licensure through the state of New Hampshire.
+Interested EMTs please reach out to the squad email at email@example.com or to the advisor, Lauren Marr, at firstname.lastname@example.org.

 History & Funding